Grand Loop Road: Map & Itinerary for Yellowstone’s Most Scenic Drive

 Is Grand Loop Road in Yellowstone paved?

-Which loop of Yellowstone is best?
+Which loop of Yellowstone’s Grand Loop is best?

-Both loops of Yellowstone—Upper and Lower—offer unique experiences and are worth driving.
+Both loops (Upper and Lower) offer unique experiences and are worth driving.
 Many visitors enjoy the Lower Loop due to its concentration of iconic attractions like Old Faithful, Grand Prismatic Spring, and the Grand Canyon of the Yellowstone.
 The Lower Loop is ideal for exploring Yellowstone’s thermal areas.
-The Upper Loop, on the other hand, is ideal for wildlife enthusiasts, with Lamar Valley and Mammoth Hot Springs being major highlights.
-Ultimately, the best loop depends on your interests, with the Lower Loop focusing on geothermal wonders and the Upper Loop providing more opportunities for dramatic scenery and wildlife viewing.

 Some of the best spots for wildlife viewing include Lamar Valley (a short detour off Yellowstone’s Upper Loop), Hayden Valley, and the area around Mammoth Hot Springs.
 Bison, elk, bears, and wolves are commonly seen in these regions, especially during dawn and dusk.

-Most sections of the Grand Loop Road are accessible for RVs and trailers, but some areas can be narrow and winding.
-(The most winding route in Yellowstone is the drive between the north entrance and Mammoth Hot Springs.)
-And while driving an RV around Yellowstone is possible, parking can be a challenge due to limited RV-specific spaces.
-Many of the major attractions do offer RV parking, but these spots tend to fill up quickly since there are fewer of them available.
+However, while driving an RV around Yellowstone is possible, parking can be challenging due to limited RV-specific spaces.
+Most major attractions offer RV parking, but these spots tend to fill up quickly.
 It's best to arrive early in the day or explore less crowded areas to increase your chances of finding a parking spot.

 Here are some tips for driving Grand Loop Road in Yellowstone National Park.

 • Start early to avoid crowds, enjoy quieter roads, and have an easier time finding parking at popular attractions and trailheads.
+Early mornings are also best for wildlife watching!

-• Allow time for spontaneous stops—wildlife sightings and scenic views are common.
+• Allow time for spontaneous stops—wildlife sightings and scenic views are common!

 • Obey speed limits and watch for wildlife on the road, especially at dawn and dusk.